Skip to main content

 In addition to formal platforms, networks and alliances such as the Women and Gender Constituency (WGC) play a crucial role in supporting women’s climate leadership.
 The WGC brings together women’s organizations and gender advocates to collaborate on climate issues, share best practices, and amplify their collective voice.
 These networks provide valuable resources, mentorship, and advocacy opportunities, enabling women to strengthen their impact and drive systemic change.

-How to Support Women in Climate Leadership
+How to Support Women in Climate Leadership: A Guide for US Readers

 Conclusion: The Future of Women in Climate Action